 Welcome to Heidi in Houston

-As I sit down to write this blog, I’m filled with a sense of purpose and nostalgia.
-Ever since I was a young girl, I’ve been a collector of memories, a habit I inherited from my mother.
-She was always there with her camera, capturing every Kodak moment, from the days of reel-to-reel to the latest digital devices.
-This passion for preserving our family’s history has been passed down through generations, and now I find myself the custodian of a treasure trove of memories.
+As I sit down to write this blog, I’m filled with a deep sense of purpose and nostalgia.
+I’ve been a collector of memories for as long as I can remember, a habit lovingly passed down from my mother.
+She was always behind the camera, capturing every Kodak moment, from reel-to-reel tapes to today’s digital snapshots.
+That passion for preserving family history has lived on through generations, and today, I find myself the keeper of a growing treasure trove of memories.

-My goal is simple yet profound: to organize, document, and share our family’s history for current and future generations.
-I want my children, their children, and those who come after to have a window into our family’s past, to understand where they come from, and to feel connected to their roots.
+My goal is simple yet powerful: to organize, preserve, and share our family’s history for future generations.
+I want my children, and their children, to have a window into our past and a deeper connection to their heritage.

-While my posts may not always be chronological, each one will be a piece of our family’s puzzle.
-I also hope to share tips and information on organizing photos, videos, and memorabilia, as I know many others face similar challenges in preserving their family histories.
+While my posts won’t always be chronological, each one is a piece of our family’s puzzle.
+Along the way, I’ll share tips for organizing photos, videos, and memorabilia, because I know I’m not the only one feeling overwhelmed by digital clutter and sentimental boxes gathering dust.

 Heidi